 A big dollop of snow-white rice lands on the plate.
 The steam swirls up into the air, only to be doused by a few drops of lime.
 A slight poke to release the heat, and a blast of one-of-a-kind citrusy fragrance transports the senses to an era long gone.

-Meet the king of aromas, Gondhoraj—a reclusive member of the lime family and a distant cousin of Kaffir lime—known for its esoteric qualities of pushing people into a paroxysm of happy memories.
+This fragrance is all thanks to the king of aromas, Gondhoraj—a reclusive member of the lime family and a distant cousin of Kaffir lime—known for its esoteric ability to push people into a paroxysm of happy memories.

 Doubt it?
 Ask any Bengali!

 From livening up an insipid, watery dal to complimenting a flavourful helping of fish or meat, or even the world-famous Phuchka, Gondhoraj lebu, eastern India’s best kept culinary secret, has constantly been pushing Bengali cuisine to newer heights—transforming a gastronomic experience into something much more than taste.

 Often mistaken with its more popular cousin, Kaffir lime, Gondhoraj likes to rule from behind the curtains.
 One without an English name or a dedicated Wikipedia profile, this bright green oblong lime, also known as the Rangpur lime, originates in Sylhet and the picturesque hills of Chittagong, Bangladesh.

 “Don’t you dare call a gondhoraj a nimbu in front of a Bengali.
 It’s a matter of pride.
 It’s a million times more than a mere nimbu,” says Anjan Chatterjee, a foodie and Indian hotelier.
 He runs Mainland China, Oh!
 Calcutta, Cafe Mezzuna, Sigree Global Grill, Hoppipola, Asia Kitchen and more.